 When you and your spouse can’t come to an agreement, however, you will need court intervention.
 These kinds of actions are called “contested” divorces and they take longer and are more expensive than their uncontested counterparts.

 Your divorce can also be a combination of contested and uncontested so only those issues you can’t resolve on your own, go to court.
 The more you can agree on with your spouse, the faster the case will conclude.

 We seek to find the best solutions for clients who want to move on from an unsatisfactory marital situation.
-Please contact our office to learn how we can help you achieve the positive results you are looking for.
+Please contact our office to learn how our divorce lawyers can help you achieve the positive results you are looking for.